Effective Latent Differential Equation Models via Attention and Multiple Shooting: Supplementary Information

 \subsubsection{Empirical dataset generation}

-We used resting-state fMRI data from 153 participants, obtained from the Track-On HD study~\citep{kloppel2015compensation}.
-After a pre-processing as described in~\citet{polosecki2020resting}, a 20-components Canonical ICA~\citep{varoquaux2010group}.
-Upon inspecting the resulting 20 components, 9 of them were identified as artifacts and thus discarded, leaving 11 components for further usage in our experiments.
-Each subject contributed data for two visits, hence accumulating a total of 306 data samples.
-Every sample was composed of 160 time points, each obtained at a temporal resolution of 3 seconds.
-The first 114 time points from each sample were used for training, and the remaining intervals were set aside for evaluation.
-The input is normalized by dividing the standard deviation of the training set.
+We used resting state fMRI data from 153 participants, obtained from the Track-On HD study~\citep{kloppel2015compensation}.
+The data underwent pre-processing, as described in~\citet{polosecki2020resting}, and a 20-component Canonical ICA~\citep{varoquaux2010group} was performed.
+Upon inspecting the resulting 20 components, 9 were identified as artifacts and thus discarded, leaving 11 components for further analysis in our experiments.
+Each subject contributed data from two visits, accumulating a total of 306 data samples.
+Each sample comprised 160 time points, obtained at a temporal resolution of 3 seconds.

+For our investigation, we set aside approximately 20\% of the data samples (n=60) for testing, while ensuring balanced representation from sex, condition, and measurement site.
+The remaining data samples (n=246) were allocated for training and validation.
+Specifically, the first 114 time points from each of these samples were utilized for model training, with the remainder reserved for validation and early training termination.
+Finally, the training, validation, and test splits were all normalized by the standard deviation of the training set.